turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

   * All functions are less than 10 lines
   * There are no nested if/else statements
   * There are no global variables aside from query selectors and an array for your to-dos
-  * Uses event delegation correctly on dynamic elements for deleting, checking tasks off, and marking a todo urgent
+  * Uses event delegation correctly on dynamic elements for deleting, checking tasks off, and marking a to-do urgent
 * **2:** Application correctly implements data model for the `ToDoList` class including all required methods
 * **1:** Crafts JS according to the [Turing JS Style Guide](https://github.com/turingschool-examples/javascript/tree/master/es5)